 - If no background check is required, then the offer letter can be sent to the candidate.

 - It can be sent via regular US Mail or email.

 - Once the letter has been generated, a copy must be sent to your recruiter as part of the employment file.

 - The offer letter should reflect the terms and conditions that were negotiated with the successful candidate so that both the department and Human Resources has documentation.

 - The only departmental signature required on the offer letter is that of the hiring manager.

 - If you would like, you can contact your recruiter to review the letter prior to sending it out.

 As a courtesy to internal RIT applicants in your pool, if they are not selected for the job, please contact them via email or phone in addition to just updating their status in Career Zone.
-This process does not apply to RIT temporary employees.

 You will need to update your applicants' statuses as they move through the recruitment process.
 In addition, each unsuccessful candidate should also be assigned a final status and a rejection reason.
 This process is required by federal regulations.
 For detailed procedures on how to disposition your candidates, please refer to the Career Zone Applicant Dispositioning Guide.
 Final dispositioned applicants will only see their status changed from “active” to “application no longer being considered."
 They will not see the detailed non-selection reason and they will not receive a notification that their status changed.
 Applicants wanting to see their current status can log in to the Talent Gateway and review their job submission status.